BrendanTWhite/DatabaseMask/README.md

 idendifiable information from your data.

 However I cannot guarantee that this software is 100% bug-free, and I certainly can't guarantee that you have configured it correctly.
-Therefore you must use this software at your own risk, or not use it at all.
+So use this software at your own risk, or not use it at all.

 ## License